 Ray Kurzweil is the principal inventor of many technologies ranging from the first CCD flatbed scanner to the first print-to-speech reading machine for the blind.
 He is also the chancellor and co-founder of Singularity University, and the guy employed by Google to direct its artificial intelligence development.

-While he hasn’t been precisely right in every single prediction, his track record in making forecasts is stunningly good.
+While he hasn’t been precisely right in every single prediction, his track record in making forecasts is very impressive.

 - The decade in which the revolution in Nanotechnology is to begin allowing humans to vastly overcome the inherent limitations of biology.